herotc/hero-rotation/README.md

 Every rotations are based on [SimulationCraft](http://simulationcraft.org/) [Action Priority Lists](https://github.com/simulationcraft/simc/wiki/ActionLists).

 ## Special Features
-- Optimized Pooling of Ressources when needed (ex: Energy before Cooldowns for Rogues).
+- Optimized Pooling of Ressources when needed (ex: Energy before Cooldowns for Rogue).
+- Accurate TimeToDie Prediction.
-- Next Cast Predicition for Casters.
+- Next Cast Prediction for Casters.
+- Special handlers for tricky abilities (ex: Finality or Exsanguinated Bleed for Rogue).
-- Solo Mode toggleable to improve the survivability to the detriment of DPS.
+- Solo Mode to improve the survivability to the detriment of DPS.

 ## Supported Rotations
 - Demon Hunter Vengeance